 Requirements for a Military Divorce in Oklahoma

-As far as residency and filing requirements are concerned, you or your spouse must reside or must be stationed, in Oklahoma.
-The grounds for a military divorce in the state are the same as a civilian divorce.
+As far as residency and filing requirements are concerned, you or your spouse must live or must be stationed, in Oklahoma.
 All divorce issues are governed by state laws.

-In addition to Oklahoma property division laws, the federal government has established the Uniformed Services Former Spouses’ Protection Act (USFSPA) that governs how military retirement benefits are calculated and divided in the event of a divorce.
-The USFSPA is responsible for administering direct payment of a portion of a military retiree's pay to the former spouse.
+In addition to Oklahoma property division laws, the Uniformed Services Former Spouses’ Protection Act (USFSPA) dictates how military couples calculate and divide military retirement benefits upon divorce.
+The USFSPA provides a former spouse of a service member with a share of military retirement benefits.

-Keep in mind, if the spouse has not been married to the service member for 10 years or longer while the member has been active duty military, then federal laws will not divide and distribute any of the military member’s retirement.
+Keep in mind, if the spouse has not been married to the service member for 10 years or longer while the member has been active duty military, the former spouse will not receive any military retirement benefits.

 Serving an Active Military Spouse

 In order for an Oklahoma court to have jurisdiction over the active military member, he or she needs to be personally served with a summons and a copy of the divorce action.
 In the event of an uncontested divorce, the active duty spouse may not have to be served as long as he or she signs and files a waiver affidavit which acknowledges the divorce action.